jasonrsmith/godot-roguelike/README.md

   * pickup on collide with item
   * visual contrasting
 * genre ideas:
+  * one of:
     * latin american indiginous
     * pirate
     * generational spaceship gone wrong, inspired by the expanse
     * space bounty hunter, inspired by mandalorian
+    * standard tolkien fantasy (bleh)
 * player may be able to take on properties of defeated enemies
 * make ai smarter:
   * http://www.gameaipro.com/
+* scroll crafting:
+  * collect liquids, gems, papers to create scrolls
+  * scroll recipes are randomly generated with every game
+  * player can risk using ingredients to discover recipes, or find or buy recipe books
+* home base:
+  * the player can decorate their house
+* themes:
+  * dark atmosphere, avoid cute sprites and animations

 # art
 * transitioning between different tiles: